Discoveries in the Wilderness

 Holding It All Together

-This work we're collectively doing together -- of introspection, untangling, naming, reflecting, reforming, and creating -- is beautiful, meaningful, and obviously worth doing.
+This work we’re collectively doing together - of introspection, untangling, naming, reflecting, reforming, and creating - is beautiful, meaningful, and obviously worth doing.
 It can also cause incredible fatigue at times.
-Being awake and present in this world, in your body, and in your mind at all times can be strenuous -- even for the most dexterous empaths among us.
-Seasons of growth and revelation often also bring moments of shadow or valley -- moments of mountaintop euphoria followed by recognitions about ourselves that are less than flattering.
+Being awake and present in this world, in your body, and in your mind at all times can be strenuous (even for the most dexterous empaths among us).
+Seasons of growth and revelation often also bring moments of shadow or valley.
+Moments of mountaintop euphoria followed by recognitions about ourselves that are less than flattering.

 We are calling for help tonight on a thin phone line,